University of Religions and Denominations

-The University of Religions and Denominations (دانشگاه اديان و مذاهب) is a teaching and research center focusing on the study of religions and Islamic sects.
-The president of the university is Seyed Abulhassan Navab, one of its founding members.
-The university has four vice presidents: Vice President for Academic Affairs, Vice President for Research, Vice President for Cultural & Student Affairs and Vice President for Administrative & Financial Affairs.
+The University of Religions and Denominations (دانشگاه اديان و مذاهب) is a teaching and research center in Qom, Iran.
+It focuses on the study of religions and Islamic sects.

+The President of the University is Dr. Rahman Bolhassani.
+The university has four vice presidents: VP for Academic Affairs, VP for Research, VP for Cultural & Student Affairs and VP for Administrative & Financial Affairs.
 The university is also a member of the Islamic Seminary.

 History

 In 1995 a group of scholars from Hawza of Qom interested in and concerned with religious and cultural matters decided to pioneer a movement towards the study of various religions and other Islamic sects and denominations.
 This resulted in the establishment of a research institute that became the University of Religions and Denominations.
-This was the first specialized university in the field of religions and denominations in Iran.

 The institute began its activities with a group of students from Qom Seminary in a small building with minimal resources and facilities.
 At first, there was a special four-year academic course in three fields: Abrahamic Religions, Non-Abrahamic Religions, and Islamic Sects.
 During their studies, the students also learned English, Sanskrit, and Hebrew languages.
 After about ten years the institute met the legal requirements governing the universities in Iran and legally became a university.

-The university's objectives

-This university is a private centre of learning and research.
-It has the following ideals and goals: